 Why are my cookies not flat?

-If you find your cookies aren’t turning out flat, check your dough temperature and make sure to press each ball gently before baking.
-Chilled dough that’s too firm, or skipping the pressing step, can cause them to bake thicker than expected.
-For more troubleshooting advice and classic baking stories, explore my about me page where I share tips learned over years in the kitchen.
+If your cookies are not coming out flat, check that your dough isn’t too cold and gently press each ball before baking.
+Dough that’s too firm, or skipping the pressing, leads to thicker cookies.
+For more troubleshooting tips and personal baking lessons, visit my about me page where I share kitchen wisdom and real-life stories behind the recipes.
+Small tweaks make a big difference, so a little attention here can transform your baking results every time.